 - Dedicate an account calendar to follow up with your accounts regularly.
-Get them into the loop to exchange resources, the update offers and communicate business.
+Get them into the loop to exchange resources, update offers, and communicate business.

-- Demonstrate periodic Performance Analysis and upkeep a policy to measure the goals with your key performance indicators.
+- Demonstrate periodic Performance Analysis and upkeep a policy to measure the goals with your Account management KPIs.

 Account Management – Benefits